ntavelis/pretty-mix-notifications/readme.md

  #### logo
  The absolute path to the project logo to be displayed as a content image in the notification.
 Optional.

- #### sound
- The sound to play for notifications.
-Set to false to play no sound.
-Valid sounds are listedin the node-notifier project, [here](https://github.com/mikaelbr/node-notifier).
-Defaults to **_Submarine_**.

  #### successSound
  The sound to play for success notifications.
-Defaults to the value of the *sound* configuration option.
+Defaults to the value of the **submarine** for mac OS and **Notification.Default** for windows.
 Set to false to play no sound for success notifications.
-Takes precedence over the *sound* configuration option.
+ * In Mac OS successSound can be one of these: Basso, Blow, Bottle, Frog, Funk, Glass, Hero, Morse, Ping, Pop, Purr, Sosumi, Submarine, Tink.
+If sound is simply true, Bottle is used.
+ * In Linux OS there are no sounds.
+ * In windows you can choose any valid option described [here](http://msdn.microsoft.com/en-us/library/windows/apps/hh761492.aspx). e.g. `successSound: 'Notification.Mail'`

  #### warningSound
  The sound to play for warning notifications.
-Defaults to the value of the *sound* configuration option.
-Set to false to play no sound for warning notifications.
-Takes precedence over the *sound* configuration option.
+Defaults to the value of the **submarine** for mac OS and **Notification.Default** for windows.
+Set to false to play no sound for success notifications.
+  * In Mac OS warningSound can be one of these: Basso, Blow, Bottle, Frog, Funk, Glass, Hero, Morse, Ping, Pop, Purr, Sosumi, Submarine, Tink.
+If sound is simply true, Bottle is used.
+  * In Linux OS there are no sounds.
+  * In windows you can choose any valid option described [here](http://msdn.microsoft.com/en-us/library/windows/apps/hh761492.aspx). e.g. `warningSound: 'Notification.Mail'`

  #### failureSound
  The sound to play for failure notifications.
-Defaults to the value of the *sound* configuration option.
-Set to false to play no sound for failure notifications.
-Takes precedence over the *sound* configuration option.
+Defaults to the value of the **submarine** for mac OS and **Notification.Default** for windows.
+Set to false to play no sound for success notifications.
+  * In Mac OS failureSound can be one of these: Basso, Blow, Bottle, Frog, Funk, Glass, Hero, Morse, Ping, Pop, Purr, Sosumi, Submarine, Tink.
+If sound is simply true, Bottle is used.
+  * In Linux OS there are no sounds.
+  * In windows you can choose any valid option described [here](http://msdn.microsoft.com/en-us/library/windows/apps/hh761492.aspx). e.g. `failureSound: 'Notification.Mail'`

  #### suppressSuccess
  Defines when success notifications are shown.
 Can be one of the following values: